- Duration: 5 days for face-to-face | Total of 32.5 hours for Virtual Classroom course

 - Experience level: Intermediate

-- Teaching method: Face-to-face OR online via live video, with instrument parts & consumables to see, case studies to solve & chromatograms to troubleshoot
+- Teaching method: Face-to-face OR online via live video, with instrument parts and consumables to see, case studies to solve and chromatograms to troubleshoot

 - RSC CPD approval: Approved for CPD